 Customer churn is a big problem for telecommunications companies.

-For that reason, they develop strategies to keep as many clients as possible.
+Therefore, they must develop strategies to keep as many clients as possible.

-This example uses machine learning to predict which customers will leave the company, take measures, and prevent it.
+This example uses machine learning to predict which customers will leave the company, take measures to prevent it, and implement strategies accordingly.

 1. Application type